 Marking New Zealand television’s 50th birthday, this TVNZ Heartland series looked back at the medium's history, decade by decade.
 Each episode featured an interview with a prominent TV figure from the era.
 In this excerpt from the 1970s survey, host Andrew Shaw interviews broadcaster Brian Edwards, who reflects on changes in TV political interviewing from veneration to confrontation, and the impact of Muldoon; his key role in brokering a Post Office dispute, live on screen; and the birth of consumer affairs show Fair Go, and why it has lasted so long.

-From the Archives: Five Decades was a TVNZ series marking the celebration of 50 years of television in New Zealand.
-The five-part series launched the TVNZ Heartland channel on Sky TV, on 1 June 2010.
-The host was children's TV presenter (Hey Hey It's Andy) turned network executive Andrew Shaw.
-Each slot showcased a specific decade — from the 1960s to the 2000s — and featured archival TV programmes and clips, plus an interview with a key figure from the decade.
-Those interviewed were Paul Holmes, Brian Edwards, Ray Columbus, David McPhail and Peter Elliott.
+From the Archives: Five Decades celebrated of 50 years of television in New Zealand.
+The five-part series launched TVNZ's Heartland channel on Sky TV, on 1 June 2010.
+The host was children's TV presenter (Hey Hey It's Andy) turned TV executive Andrew Shaw.
+Each slot showcased a specific decade — from the 1960s to the 2000s — and featured archival TV programmes and clips.
+Shaw also did a short interview with a person who had a high television profile in that decade.
+Those interviewed were Ray Columbus, Brian Edwards, David McPhail, Peter Elliott and Paul Holmes.

 For a small country from the edge of the world, achievements on the Olympic stage are badges — silver fern-on-black — of national pride: precious moments where we gained notice (even if it was Mum’s anthem playing on the dais).
 This legacy collection draws on archive footage, some rarely seen, to celebrate the stories behind Kiwis going for gold.